-Some Estates can be easily handled without an attorney.
-Some Estate cases are very complicated matters and legal advice should be sought before filing.
-Georgia law requires specific procedures and timelines be adhered to and sufficient evidence presented before your petition, or action, can be granted.
-While the court will strive to be as helpful and understanding as possible in your time of need, GA law prohibits the court staff and judges from giving legal advice.
-Please click on the link to the right of this paragraph to access the Georgia Probate Court Standard Forms ------------------------------------->
+Certain estate matters can be complicated and legal advice should be sought before filing.
+Georgia law requires adherence to specific procedures and timelines, and sufficient evidence presented before your petition, or action, can be granted.
+While the court will strive to be as helpful and understanding as possible in your time of need, GA law prohibits court staff and judges from giving legal advice.
+Please click on the link to the right of this paragraph to access the Georgia Probate Court Standard Forms.

 If you decide to proceed without an attorney, it will be your responsibility to properly and timely present the necessary filings.
 While it is the court’s desire to assist you in any way legally possible, the judges and staff are obligated to remain impartial and neutral.
-It is improper for a Judge to discuss a pending case with you outside of the courtroom (off record) or without all interested parties present.
+It is improper for a Judge to discuss a pending case with you without all interested parties present.

 There are certain actions that must be taken by a petitioner (or on behalf of the petitioner) when presenting the initial paperwork on an estate.
-Below is some basic information concerning the most common types of estate filings:
+Below, you will find basic information concerning the most common types of estate filings: